-RPS has prepared this report on the basis of information provided by the Commonwealth and others who provided information to RPS (including Government authorities), which RPS has not independently verified or checked beyond the agreed scope of work as stated in the Contract .
+RPS has prepared this report on the basis of information provided by the Commonwealth and others who provided information to RPS (including Government authorities), which RPS has not independently verified or checked beyond the agreed scope of work.
 RPS does not accept liability in connection with such unverified information, including errors and omissions in the report which were caused by errors or omissions in that information.